Burning Man Packing Organization

 Hammer (Old heavy-duty hammer).
 Buy one at a Goodwill donation-type store for $2 and leave in your bin year round.

 Fuel containment system.
 You are required to store fuel in a containment system.
-These work fine.
+These kiddie pools work fine.
 Underinflate.
 Keep your five gallon fuel jugs in a contractor bag for protection from the dust.
-(Your generator tarp will also help to ensure you don’t end up with fuel on the playa.)
+Your generator tarp will also help ensure you don’t end up with fuel on the playa.

 Tools (Bin 3)

 On the playa do an oil change on a windless, mostly dustless day.
 Simply pour out the oil from both generators into the aluminum pan (positioned on your tarp to minimize damage from oil spills.
 Then pour the fresh oil into both generators.
-Then pour the used oil into the oil can you just used.
+Then pour the used oil into the oil can the fresh oil came in.